YI-TING-EE13/VLM-Enhanced-Robotic-Assistant/README.md

 ### Vision Console (GUI)
 Upon launching the application, a new window titled "VLM Robotic Assistant - Vision Console" will appear.
 -   **Live Camera Feed (Left Panel)**: Shows the continuous, real-time video stream from the RealSense camera.
 This allows you to see what the robot is currently observing.
--   **Frame for VLM (Right Panel)**: When you issue a voice command, this panel updates to show the exact static image that was captured and sent to the VLM for analysis.
+-   **Frame for VLM (Right Panel)**: When you issue a command, this panel updates to show the exact static image that was captured and sent to the VLM for analysis.
 This is critical for debugging, as it shows the visual basis for the AI's decision.

-### Voice Interaction
+### Command Interaction
-1. With the system running, issue a voice command (e.g., "pick up the long one").
+1. With the system running, enter a command in the terminal when prompted (e.g., "pick up the apple").
-2. The system will capture your voice and the current video frame.
+2. The system will capture the current video frame.
 3. The right panel of the GUI will update with the captured frame.
-4. The system will provide a voice response based on the VLM's analysis.
+4. The system will contact the VLM to break down the task.
+The terminal will then display a structured, step-by-step plan for how the robot would execute your command.

 ### Safe Shutdown
 -   **Voice Command**: Say "關閉系統" (shutdown system).
+(Note: Voice input is temporarily replaced by text input in the current `main.py`).
 -   **GUI Window**: Simply closing the GUI window will also initiate a safe shutdown.
 -   **Emergency Exit**: Press `Ctrl+C` in the terminal.